Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Introduction

-Using DRL methods in the design of spectrum access protocols is a new research direction, motivated by recent developments of DRL in various other fields, and very little has been done in this direction so far (for details see \ref{ssec:related}).
-In Section \ref{sec:algorithm}, we develop a novel deep multi-user reinforcement learning-based algorithm that allows each user to adaptively adjust its transmission parameters (i.e., which channel to access, and which attempt probability to use) with the goal of maximizing a certain network utility.
-The algorithm can effectively adapt to topology changes, different objectives, and different finite time-horizons (in which solving dynamic programming is intractable).
-The algorithm is executed without online coordination or message exchanges between users used for managing the spectrum access.
-The proposed algorithm works as follows.
-While offline, we train the multi-user DQN at a central unit for maximizing the objective function.
-Since the network state is partially observable for each user, and the dynamic is non-Markovian and determined by the multi-user actions, we use Long Short Term Memory (LSTM) layer that maintains an internal state and aggregate observations over time.
+\paragraph{Algorithm development for multi-user DSA with low complexity} We develop a novel deep multi-user reinforcement learning-based algorithm that allows each user to adaptively adjust its transmission parameters with the goal of maximizing a certain network utility.
+The algorithm can effectively adapt to topology changes, different objectives, and different finite time-horizons.
+The algorithm is executed without continuing online coordination or message exchanges between users.
+Furthermore, spectrum sensing or central control are not used in the algorithm.
+While offline, we train the multi-user DQN at a central unit to maximize the objective function (in contrast to \cite{challita2017proactive}, where the DQN was trained at each base-station).
+Since the network state is partially observable for each user, and the dynamics is non-Markovian and determined by the multi-user actions (in contrast to \cite{wangdeep, wang2018deep} that handle the single-user case), we use Long Short Term Memory (LSTM) layer that maintains an internal state and aggregate observations over time.
 This gives the network the ability to estimate the true state using the past partial observations.
 Furthermore, we incorporate the dueling DQN method used to improve the estimated Q-value due to the occurrence of bad states regardless of the taken action \cite{wang2015dueling}.
-Note that the experience replay method, suggested in \cite{mnih2013playing}, \cite{mnih2015human} for handling a single-agent learning from past observations, is undesirable when handling a multi-user learning for DSA due to interactions among users.
-Hence, instead of using experience replay, we collect $M$ episodes at each iteration and create target values for all the episodes used for multi-user learning.
+Since the experience replay method \cite{mnih2013playing}, \cite{mnih2015human}, used in \cite{wangdeep, wang2018deep} for single-user DSA, is undesirable when handling a multi-user learning for DSA due to interactions among users, we collect $M$ episodes at each iteration and create target values for all the episodes.

 After completion of the training phase, the users only need to update their DQN weights by communicating with the central unit.
-In real-time, at each time slot, each user maps its local observation to spectrum access actions (i.e., which channel to select next and which attempt probability to set) based on the trained DQN.
-The design of the DQN enables each user to learn a good policy in online and fully distributed manners, while dealing with the large state space without online coordination or message exchanges between users.
-A detailed description of the algorithm is provided in Section \ref{sec:algorithm}.
+In real-time, at each time slot, each user maps its local observation to spectrum access actions based on the trained DQN.